saeed51100/machine-learning/readme.txt

 run this commands in project directory:

-1- set the python terminal in your project folder.
+1- set the pycharm terminal in your project folder.

 # create the projects virtual environment
 # The second argument is the location to create the virtual environment.